Mental Health and Lifestyle Survey

 * K6 Distress Scale criteria with a cutoff value of 13 points, based on previous studies

-Exercise habits: Changes in the percentage for frequency of exercise in adults
+Changes in the frequency of exercise in adults

-• The exercise frequency of “Almost every day” and “2-4 times a week” improved gradually, reaching 42.2% in the FY2022 survey.
-A national survey showed 40.6% for those who exercise more than 2 days a week (20 old and older), although not directly comparable with our survey because of differences in participants’ age and other attributes, indicating that the exercise habits of Fukushima residents were similar to those in Japan overall.
+• The exercise frequency of “Almost every day” and “2-4 times a week” improved gradually, reaching 43.9% in the FY2023 survey.
+A national survey showed 44.8% for those who exercise more than 2 days a week (20 old and older), although not directly comparable with our survey because of differences in participants’ age and other attributes, indicating that the exercise habits of Fukushima residents were similar to those in Japan overall.

 Changes in the percentage of problematic drinking (CAGE score of 2 points or higher)